felixrieseberg/azure-npm3/README.md

 ### There Be Dragons
 Before you install npm@3 and use it in production, be warned that this is still beta software (as of July 2015), with potentially a bunch of breaking changes and unknown bugs.
 Obviously, the whole node community and npm are working hard to get it production-ready as quickly as possible.
 To quote npm: "During that time we will still be doing npm@2 releases, with npm@2 tagged as latest and next.
 We'll also be publishing new releases of npm@3 as npm@3.0-next and npm@3.0-latest alongside those versions until we're ready to switch everyone over to npm@3."

+Please note that using this script means that your npm version is locked until you change this script.
+If you'd like to check which versions of npm are available, simply open up the debug console of your web app (available at `yoursite.scm.azurewebsites.net`) and `cd` into `D:\Program Files (x86)\npm\`, where you'll find all preinstalled versions of npm.